jellyfin/jellyfin/README.md

 The Jellyfin Docker image is available on Docker Hub at https://hub.docker.com/r/jellyfin/jellyfin/

+Set to **mode host & not bridge** for the TV guide to work proeprly

 ### Arch

 The Jellyfin package is in the AUR at https://aur.archlinux.org/packages/jellyfin-git/